Dingell History, Family Crest & Coats of Arms

 Early Origins of the Dingell family

-Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross, where John Yonger of Dyngvale witnessed a charter by William, Earl of Ross in 1342.
+The surname Dingell was first found in Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross, where John Yonger of Dyngvale witnessed a charter by William, Earl of Ross in 1342.
 Another charter by the same earl was witnessed by John called Yong and Thomas, his brother (c.
 1350-72.)
 A few years later, William of Dyngwale was listed as dean of Aberdeen and Ross in 1389.
 Thomas of Dyngvale was listed as a canon in 1451.
-CITATION[CLOSE]

 Dingell Spelling Variations